Asalamu alaykum wa rahmatullahi wa barakatu ladies

 So ladies, let us be aware of when we cross that line from being deconstructive to damaging.
 It’s great that you are able to pull in so many subjects simultaneously, squeezing those learning opportunities.
 But don’t overburden yourself or your kiddos, by feeling that EVERYTHING needs to be delved into deeper, that you are somehow failing your kids if you’re not in deconstructing mum mode.

-Sometimes it fine just to admire something without the need to research it, or bake cupcakes without talking about the effects of the baking powder or doing an entire project on whales just because your kids like them (*cough, cough*)
+Sometimes it fine just to admire something without the need to research it, or bake cupcakes without talking about the effects of the baking powder or doing an entire project on whales just because your kids like them.

-Remember, that you are a mother and that the teaching hat needs to come off sometimes.
+Remember, that you are a mother and that the teaching hat doesn’t always need to be on.
 Your kids sometimes just want to enjoy things with you, its totally ok if you don’t know any more about it then your child.

 The important thing is that you enjoyed it together.